nus-cs2103-AY1920S1/duke/docs/README.md

 # User Guide
-> Duke is a chatbot that helps us to keep track of our tasks on hand. :simple_smile:
+> Duke is a chatbot that helps us to keep track of our tasks on hand.

 ## Task Overview
 > There are 3 types of tasks offered by Duke.

 ### `Todo`
 * Tasks without any date/time attached to it.
 * _eg. buy food_